Symptoms of Dementia: What to Look Out for

 Lewy body dementia

-Also known as DLB, lewy body dementia is responsible for many of the most common dementia symptoms, such as problems with spatial awareness, and memory loss.
+Dementia with lewy bodies, also known as DLB, is responsible for many of the most common dementia symptoms, such as problems with spatial awareness, and memory loss.
 If your loved one develops this form of dementia, you may see a change in their alertness, along with symptoms more commonly associated with Parkinson’s Disease, such as tremors, muscle stiffness and slower movements than usual.

 Some sufferers experience disturbances with their sleep patterns, and even visual hallucinations, while another symptom is a tendency to faint, leading to potential falls.
 DLB usually progresses slowly, but eventually, sufferers will require help and assistance with daily tasks such as dressing, eating and bathing.